siddharthaxroy/test/content/principles/index.md

 - Stats 201: Correlation is not causation
 - Stats 201.1: Correlation can tend to causation with multiple lines of evidence and tightly controlled studies (e.g., RCTs)

+Last updated: May 29, 2021

 #### Footnotes:

 [^1]: If you care about justice, you have to find out what is true first.
 Read [this *Atlantic* piece](https://www.theatlantic.com/ideas/archive/2018/11/academics-truth-justice/574165/) for more.
-As Cicero said, "For the discovery of truth, it is necessary to argue against all things and for all things."
+Also, from Cicero: For the discovery of truth, it is necessary to argue against all things and for all things.

 [^2]: See the [HxA Way](https://heterodoxacademy.org/library/the-hxa-way/) for a guiding set of norms and values on pluralism, rigorous debate, constructive disagreement, and intellectual charity.